EGR-314-Team-201/EGR-314-Team-201/index.md

 Explore our product's design journey through our ideation process.
 Click the link to delve into the evolution of ideas, collaborative efforts, and creative solutions that shaped our portable beverage temperature control device.
 Discover the insights into hardware and software design, user experience, customization, manufacturing, and safety considerations.
 [Design Ideation Document](/Design-Ideation.md)

+## Checkpoint 1 Presentation
+Watch our presentation to get a better look at our ideas and thought processes for our product.